deacona/the-ball-is-round/notebooks/output/boro_01_current_market_value.md

-    Selected numeric features are: ['Height', 'Age', 'Age when joined', 'Years in team']
+    Selected numeric features are: ['Shirt number', 'Height', 'Age', 'Age when joined', 'Years in team']